Nigerian Military School: Notable alumni

+Companies

-To encourage sporting activities and competition as attendance increased, four houses were created: Exham, Inglis, FairBanks and Swynnerton.
+In line with the structure of a battalion as the Military School changed from being Boy’s Company to a battalion status and to encourage sporting activities and competition as attendance increased, four companies were created: Exham, Inglis, FairBanks and Swynnerton.
 These names were later changed to Giffard, Tranchard, Whistler and Lugard.

-As the School changed to School certificate status shortly after independence, the house names were also changed to Lagos, Ibadan, Enugu and Kaduna.
+As the School changed to School certificate status shortly after independence, the companies names were also changed to Lagos, Ibadan, Enugu and Kaduna.
 The new names were chosen to reflect the regional capitals of the country.

-In 1976, two additional houses were added and the names were again changed.
-The new house names reflected military company designations: Alpha, Bravo, Charlie, Delta, Echo, Foxtrot.
+In 1976, two additional companies were added and the names were again changed.
+The new companies names reflected military company designations: Alpha, Bravo, Charlie, Delta, Echo, Foxtrot.

-One additional has been added: Gulf, the 7th company.
-In late 2003, the School changed to the old names of Kaduna, Lagos, Ibadan and Enugu, with Abuja, Calabar and Zaria given to the additional new companies of Echo, Foxtrot and Gulf.
+One additional has been added: Golf, the 7th company.
+In late 2003, the School changed to the old names of Kaduna, Lagos, Ibadan and Enugu, with Abuja, Calabar and Zaria companies given to the additional new companies of Echo, Foxtrot and Gulf.